 But teaching kids about financial insecurity, without making them feel anxious, is difficult.
 Go too far and it can create unnecessary anxiety in a young child and may lead to poor decision making later on.

 One example: Many young people are afraid to invest their 401(k) plan in stocks, fearing that losses will set them back.
 But I consider it essential to take portfolio risk, especially early in your career, if you are to maximize your potential to reach a retirement goal.

 Another example: I’ve read about the current trend of high school graduates forgoing college because of fear about paying back student loans.
 While some kids can fulfill their dreams without a college degree, I think many would find higher education critical to attaining the level of success they envision.

 What I’m Doing

 For my family, our plan is to stay involved in our community where we have the privilege of being able to interact with a diverse group of families, some of whom have run into financial hardship and some that are quite wealthy.
 Our kids are learning already that a family’s financial situation can take a turn for the worse through nothing more than bad luck and that there are neighbors as well as institutions that will help when that happens.

-My plan is to volunteer with my kids as they get older and use our interactions with people in need as an opportunity to instill empathy and also to explain what we are doing to protect against the same sorts of financial problems for our family—like buying insurance, setting aside money early for their college education and doing our best to stay healthy.
+As my kids have gotten older, we have incorporated charitable volunteering activities, using our interactions with people in need as an opportunity to instill empathy and also to explain some of the steps we are taking to protect against financial problems for our family -- like buying insurance, setting aside money early for their college education and doing our best to stay healthy.